 - Complete a rolling test with an elevated blood alcohol content (BAC) level

 Note that you must keep your BAC very low to pass a rolling test with an IID.
-Most drivers in California must keep their BAC below 0.08% to legally operate a vehicle.
-You may fail an IID test if your BAC is above 0.02%, leading to harsh penalties and the loss of your driving privileges.
+For example, most drivers in California must keep their BAC below 0.08% to operate a vehicle legally.
+Conversely, you may fail an IID test if your BAC is above 0.02%, leading to harsh penalties and the loss of your driving privileges.

 Click to contact our Criminal Defense Lawyers today

 Drivers in California may face penalties if they fail or avoid an IID test.
-The Department of Motor Vehicles (DMV) may also suspend or revoke your driver’s license if you attempt to:
+In addition, the Department of Motor Vehicles (DMV) may also suspend or revoke your driver’s license if you attempt to:

 - Tamper with your IID